 CWA’s top elected officers are President Larry Cohen and Secretary-Treasurer Annie Hill.
 Other members on CWA’s executive board, which governs the union between conventions, are: Vice Presidents Chris Shelton, District 1 (New York); Ed Mooney, District 2-13 (Philadelphia); Judy Dennis, District 3 (Atlanta); Linda Hinton, District 4 (Cleveland); Claude Cummings, District 6 (Austin); Mary Taylor, District 7 (Denver); and Jim Weitkamp, District 9 (Sacramento).

-Also on the Executive Board are the vice presidents of CWA’s sectors and industries and other leaders: Bill Bates, Telecommunications & Technologies; Brooks Sunkett, Public, Health Care and Education Workers; Jim Joyce, Broadcast and Cable Television Workers Sector; Bernie Lunzer, The Newspaper Guild-CWA; Jim Clark, IUE-CWA Industrial Division; Veda Shook, Association of Flight Attendants-CWA; Martin O’Hanlon, Director, TNG-SCA Canada; and Dan Wasser, executive officer, Printing and Media Workers Sector.
+Also on the Executive Board are the vice presidents of CWA’s sectors and industries and other leaders: Bill Bates, Telecommunications & Technologies; Brooks Sunkett, Public, Health Care and Education Workers; Jim Joyce, Broadcast and Cable Television Workers Sector; Bernie Lunzer, The Newspaper Guild-CWA; Jim Clark, IUE-CWA Industrial Division; Sara Nelson, Association of Flight Attendants-CWA; Martin O’Hanlon, Director, TNG-SCA Canada; and Dan Wasser, executive officer, Printing and Media Workers Sector.
 At-large executive board members are Madelyn Elder, president, Local 7901; Nestor Soto, president, Local 33225; Carolyn Wade, president, Local 1040; and Greg Wynn, president, Local 4100.

 Founded in 1938, CWA got its start representing telephone workers as the National Federation of Telephone Workers.
 It was renamed the Communications Workers of America in 1947.
 Today CWA represents workers in all areas of communications, customer contact, high technology, and manufacturing professions in both the private and public sectors, including health care, public service, education, customer service, airlines, and many other fields.